mehulagg/gitlab_test/doc/ci/pipelines/job_management.md

 1. If the previous statements are not true, but the pipeline is for changes to any other branch, add the job to the pipeline as a manual job (`when: manual`), and `allow_failure: true` (to allow the pipeline to continue running even if the manual job is not triggered).
+Omit `allow_failure: true` to force the pipeline to wait for the manual job to be triggered and completed successfully before continuing.
 1. If none of the statements evaluate to true, then do **not** add the job in any other pipelines.

-It is also possible to define a final clause that applies in the last step, if none of the previous statements evaluate to true.
+It's also possible to define a final clause that applies if none of the previous statements evaluate to true.

 For example: